-- 4.3.1 The construction of any non-residential use facility; - 4.3.2 The enlargement of any existing non-residential use that occasions development of the site; - 4.3.3 The construction of any new multi-family dwelling other than one and two-family dwellings;

-- 4.3.4 The enlargement of any existing multi-family dwelling use resulting in other than one and two-family dwellings, that occasions development of the site; - 4.3.5 The construction and conversion of any multi-family dwellings, other than one and two-family dwellings, or non-residential use in which development of the site is contemplated or required by virtue of any other Town or State ordinance, statute, or regulation, or decision of the Town's Zoning Board of Adjustment; or - 4.3.6 The change within a structure from one permitted use to another non-residential use or multi-family use, other than one and two-family dwelling, which will occasion development of the site including, but not limited to, improvement or alteration to the site required by virtue of any other Town or State ordinance, statute, or regulation. - 4.3.7 Any land disturbance of greater than or equal to one acre.
+- 4.3.1.
+The construction of any non-residential use facility; - 4.3.2.
+The enlargement of any existing non-residential use that occasions development of the site; - 4.3.3.
+The construction of any new multi-family dwelling other than one and two-family dwellings; - 4.3.4.
+The enlargement of any existing multi-family dwelling use resulting in other than one and two-family dwellings, that occasions development of the site; - 4.3.5.
+The construction and conversion of any multi-family dwellings, other than one and two-family dwellings, or non-residential use in which development of the site is contemplated or required by virtue of any other Town or State ordinance, statute, or regulation, or decision of the Town's Zoning Board of Adjustment; or - 4.3.6.
+All development, change, expansion of use, or increase in use intensity of non-residential uses and multiple dwelling units (structure containing more than two dwellings) shall be subject to these regulations whether or not such development or change or expansion of use includes a subdivision or re-subdivision of the site. - 4.3.7 Any land disturbance of greater than or equal to one acre.

-4.4 Activity Not Requiring Site Plan Review If Waived By the Town Planner
+4.4.
+Activity Not Requiring Site Plan Review If Waived By The Town Planner

-- 4.4.1 The Board shall not require the submission of site plans for their review by an applicant seeking construction of any of the following:

-- 1. Handicap and service ramps;
+- 4.4.1.
+The Board shall not require the submission of site plans for their review by an applicant seeking construction of any of the following: - 1.
+Handicap and service ramps;

 - 2. Stairs;

 - 3. Fire escapes;

 - 4. Flagpoles;

 - 5. Signs;

 - 6. Lights;

 - 7. Underground structures and utilities, including, but not limited to, private sewage disposal systems, drainage pipes, water lines, sewer lines, gas lines, and underground storage tanks, if land disturbance is less than one acre.

 - 8. Above-ground storage tanks;

 - 9. Ancillary telecommunications structures, equipment, and concrete pads within previously approved fenced tower base areas; or

 - 10. Site development of 1,000-square-feet or less.

-- 11. Site development of 1,000 to 3,000 square-feet may be waived if no additional impervious surface is created and the development is within compliance of all other site regulations.
+- Site development of 1,000 to 3,000 square-feet may be waived if no additional impervious surface is created and the development is within compliance of all other site regulations.
 (Note: A minimum inspection fee may be required.)

-- 4.4.2 A building permit shall be issued by the Building Inspector for any of the items listed above without site plan review by the Board after a determination has been made by the Town Planner that the proposed use will not have a negative impact on internal pedestrian or vehicular traffic circulation, or on abutting properties or approved site plans.
+- 4.4.2.
+A building permit shall be issued by the Building Inspector for any of the items listed above without site plan review by the Board after a determination has been made by the Town Planner that the proposed use will not have a negative impact on internal pedestrian or vehicular traffic circulation, or on abutting properties or approved site plans.
 In making this determination, the Town Planner shall consult with other members of the Technical Review Committee (as described in Section 6.5 Technical Review Committee (TRC) of these regulations) and abutting property owners as necessary.
-If the Town Planner determines the proposed use will have a negative

-impact, the applicant shall be required to comply with all applicable requirements of these regulations.
+If the Town Planner determines the proposed use will have a negative impact, the applicant shall be required to comply with all applicable requirements of these regulations.

-4.5 Activity Requiring Subdivision, Minor Subdivision, or Lot Line Adjustment Review
+4.5.
+Activity Requiring Subdivision, Minor Subdivision, Or Lot Line Adjustment Review